Keyfactor/remote-file-orchestrator/README.md

 |orapki|Oracle Wallet CLI utility used by Inventory and Management Add/Remove jobs to manipulate an Oracle Wallet certificate store.
 Used for the RFORA store type only.|
 |gskcapicmd|IBM Key Database CLI utility used by Inventory and Management Add/Remove jobs to manipulate an IBM Key Database certificate store.
 Used for the RFKDB store type only.|

-2. The Remote File Orchestrator Extension makes use of SFTP and/or SCP to transfer files to and from the orchestrated server.
-SFTP/SCP cannot make use of sudo, so all folders containing certificate stores will need to allow SFTP/SCP file transfer.
+2. When orchestrating management of local or external certificate stores, the Remote File Orchestrator Extension makes use of SFTP and/or SCP to transfer files to and from the orchestrated server.
+SFTP/SCP cannot make use of sudo, so all folders containing certificate stores will need to allow SFTP/SCP file transfer for the user assigned to the certificate store/discovery job.
 If this is not possible, set the values in the config.json apprpriately to use an alternative upload/download folder that does allow SFTP/SCP file transfer.
+If the certificate store/discovery job is configured for local (agent) access, the account running the Keyfactor Universal Orchestrator service must have access to read/write to the certificate store location, OR the config.json file must be set up to use the alternative upload/download file.

 3. SSH Key Authentication: When creating a Keyfactor certificate store for the remote file orchestrator extension, you may supply either a user id and password for the certificate store credentials (directly or through one of Keyfactor Command's PAM integrations), or supply a user id and SSH private key.
 Both PKCS#1 (BEGIN RSA PRIVATE KEY) and PKCS#8 (BEGIN PRIVATE KEY) formats are supported for the SSH private key.
 If using the normal Keyfactor Command credentials dialog without PAM integration, just copy and paste the full SSH private key into the Password textbox.
+SSH Key Authentication is not available when running locally as an agent.

 Please reference [Configuration File Setup](#configuration-file-setup) for more information on setting up the config.json file and [Certificate Stores and Discovery Jobs](#certificate-stores-and-discovery-jobs) for more information on the items above.
 </details>